GreyGuoweiChen/VirBot/README.md

 --input: The input contig file in fasta format.
 --output: The output directory (default: VB_result).
 --sen (Optional): Use the sensitive mode for VirBot.
+--threads (Optional): The threads number run for HMMER and DIAMOND (default: 8)
 ```

 ### Example: